 Chances are, for one reason or another, you’ve earned it and you know why.
 Maybe the ceremony was emotional, maybe you are clearly the only guest flying solo, or maybe you just want a little extra courage to lead the Cha Cha Slide later.
 Whatever the reason, jaunt on over to the bar and order yourself something strong.
 With two straws.
 Because you’re worth it.

 3) Constantly tell the newlyweds they look beautiful/handsome.

 You know how you lazed around on the couch for most of the day and then hopped in the shower, threw some curls in your hair, slipped on your comfor-fancy clothes and drove over to the venue with 5 minutes to spare?
 Yeah, that’s not how the newlyweds spent their day.
 More than likely they’ve been up since the first alarm you snoozed, combing through literal and figurative knots, hoping they can get married without anyone dying.
 That being said, they deserve some solid pumps to their ego throughout the night.
 I’d say one compliment per hour is a good rate.
-That way you’re not overwhelming them to the point that they think it’s fake, and your level of intoxication will most likely increase as the night goes one, making your compliments much more creative and amusing.
+That way you’re not overwhelming them to the point that they think it’s fake, and it gives your level of intoxication time to increase, making your compliments much more creative and amusing.